khaledABUZENAH/code-201-reading-notes/read07.md

 ### Basic Table Structure

-* The <table> element is used to create a table.
+* The **table** element is used to create a table.
 The contents of the table are written out row by row.
-* The <table> element is used to create a table.
+* The **table** element is used to create a table.
 The contents of the table are written out row by row.
-* Each cell of a table is represented using a <td> element.
+* Each cell of a table is represented using a **td** element.
 (The td stands for table data.)
-At the end of each cell you use a closing </td> tag.
+At the end of each cell you use a closing **td** tag.

 ### Table headings

-The <th> element is used just like the <td> element but its purpose is to represent the heading for either a column or a row.
+The **th** element is used just like the **td** element but its purpose is to represent the heading for either a column or a row.
 (The th stands for table heading.)
-Even if a cell has no content, you should still use a <td> or <th> element to representb the presence of an empty cell otherwise the table will not render correctly.
+Even if a cell has no content, you should still use a **td** or **th** element to representb the presence of an empty cell otherwise the table will not render correctly.

 ### Spanning columns

 Sometimes you may need the entries in a table to stretch across more than one column.
-The colspan attribute can be used on a <th> or <td> element and indicates how many columns that cell should run across.
+The colspan attribute can be used on a **th** or **td** element and indicates how many columns that cell should run across.

 Colspan="n of columns that u want it to strech in"

 ### Spanning Rows

 You may also need entries in a table to stretch down across more than one row.
-The rowspan attribute can be used on a <th> or <td> element to indicate how many rows a cell should span down the table.
+The rowspan attribute can be used on a **th** or **td** element to indicate how many rows a cell should span down the table.

 Rowspan="n of rows that u want it to strech in"